mfeit-internet2/pscheduler-batch/README.md

 Batch Runner for pScheduler

-This is temporary development for a program that runs pScheduler tasks in batches and returns the results.
+This is temporary development for a program that runs pScheduler tasks in batches called _jobs_ and returns the results.
 It will eventually be folded into pSchedler as a command.

 ## Input